jaisocx-org/symfony-angular-docker-setup/README.md

 ## Symfony URL prefix
-Symfony setup files modified by me in this project, so that the symfony serves under URL prefix /api.
+Symfony setup files modified by me in this project, so that the symfony serves under URL prefix /symfony/.

 ### Symfony
-to change URL prefix /api to another, You need just to change this in the .env file.
+to change URL prefix /symfony/ to another, You need to change this in the .env file, and in the angular API calls methods, too.

+In the Jaisocx web server's config .xml file, too, for sure this is &lt;alias url="/symfony/" and others.

+In the Jaisocx idm-conf.xml for sure all &lt;granted-alias url="...

 If the project was already in development, then restart docker, and execute:
 ```
-docker compose exec php bin/bash
+docker compose exec php /usr/bin/env bash
+cd /var/www/symfony
 php bin/console cache:clear
+php bin/console asset-map:compile
 ```

 If You upgrade symfony core files in this dockerized setup, You need to adjust these configuration files too.